-3 hours--Prereq. or Coreq.: 2353 or departmental approval.
-A senior level course designed to enhance the student's knowledge concerning treatment modalities within juvenile settings.
+3 hours--A senior level course designed to enhance the student's knowledge concerning treatment modalities within juvenile settings.
 Emphasis will be placed on the students acquiring knowledge concerning the whole realm of juvenile programs and seeing how each fit within the overall structure.